 We have a strong focus on health and wellbeing across all our Schools and see the support of young people’s physical and mental health as a critical element to their success.

-Health and wellbeing advice and emotional support is available to pupils and families via the pastoral leads, boarding staff, Heads of Year, tutors, nurses, Chaplain, School Doctor and the school counselling service.
+Health and wellbeing advice and emotional support are available to pupils and families via the pastoral leads, boarding staff, Heads of Year, tutors, nurses, Chaplain, School Doctor and the school counselling service.
 Our confidentiality policy enables students to trust in our supporting teams, whilst keeping safeguarding at the forefront of our approach.
 This means that where there is considered a risk of harm, information is shared appropriately.

 The Health and Wellbeing centres at each site offer a calm and safe space for pupils.
 The nursing team all have extensive experience, allowing them to deliver high standards of holistic and proactive care.
-Nurse-led ‘drop in’ clinics are available throughout the school day, and the facilities are well equipped to treat first aid and minor ailments, including managing pupils with long term chronic health conditions.
+Nurse-led ‘drop-in’ clinics are available throughout the school day, and the facilities are well equipped to treat first aid and minor ailments, including managing pupils with long term chronic health conditions.

 The centres also provide health promotion and teaching, to equip students with the life skills required to enable them to manage their own health and wellbeing in the long-term.